vrwallace/libssh2_FPC/README.md

 libssh2.dll 1.11

+You will also need to load the synapse package.

 To get the binary for libssh2 from Microsoft, you can follow these steps:

 Visit the official Microsoft vcpkg repository on GitHub: https://github.com/microsoft/vcpkg